 As professional chefs at Metro Cooking Dallas, we understand the importance of creating delicious and nutritious meals.
 But have you ever wondered how our bodies burn energy even when we’re not actively moving or exercising?
 It’s an intriguing phenomenon known as resting metabolic rate (RMR), and it plays a significant role in maintaining our overall health and weight.

-See also How many calories are in a spider roll
+See also How many calories in a twister ice cream

 Resting metabolic rate refers to the number of calories our body burns to perform essential functions such as breathing, circulating blood, and regulating body temperature while at rest.
 It serves as the baseline for energy expenditure and varies from person to person based on various factors, including age, gender, body composition, and genetics.